ashish-gehani/acm-rep-2025/content/cfposters/banner.md

 - Replicability is obtaining consistent results across studies aimed at answering the same scientific question, each of which has obtained its own data.
 Two studies may be considered to have replicated if they obtain consistent results given the level of uncertainty inherent in the system under study.

 The ACM REP conference series is associated with the [ACM Emerging Interest Group for Reproducibility and Replicability](https://reproducibility.acm.org/) (see [here](https://acm-rep.github.io/history) for ACM REP's history).

-All accepted papers will be published by ACM - International Conference Proceedings Series (ICPS) and will be available in the ACM Digital Library.
+All accepted papers will be published in the ACM Digital Library.

 **Table of Contents:** [Topics of Interest](#topics) | [Submission Guidelines](#submissions) | [**Important Dates**](#deadlines)